Origin-Agent-Cluster

 operating system resources like processes or threads.

-By default, this grouping is site-keyed, meaning pages
+The platform baseline for this grouping is site-keyed,

-from different subdomains of the same site (e.g.,
+meaning pages from different subdomains of the same site

 Origin-keyed agent clusters provide two benefits.

-First, resource-intensive pages on one subdomain do not
+First, a resource-intensive page on one subdomain is

-degrade performance on pages from another subdomain of
+less likely to affect performance on pages from another

 between same-site cross-origin pages is blocked.
 When